 1. Youth Policy Governance

 As municipalities fix and levy local taxes themselves, they have various options in adjusting their social services to local conditions.
-At the same time, the municipality sets the political priorities when trading off between tax rate and service level.
+At the same time, the municipalities set the political priorities when trading off between tax rate and service level.
 This means that at the local level, welfare services may differ because of different priorities made by the municipal councils (kommunalbestyrelse).

-Due to the Danish youth policy approach, there are several strategies that target the youth population, for instance youth in the education system, young people in the health care system, socially marginalised young people, etc.
+Denmark does not have a youth law, a youth minister, or a national agency for youth.
+Instead, youth policy in Denmark is integrated into other relevant policy areas, where several strategies target the youth population, for instance youth in the education system, young people in the health care system, socially marginalised young people, etc.

 At the local level, the municipalities must develop a coherent children and youth policy that contributes to children and young people’s development, well-being and independence (Lov om social service, LBK nr 170 af 24/01/2022).
 The children and youth policy must ensure a connection between the general and preventive measures and the measures aimed at children and young people with special needs.
 The children and youth policies include day care, primary and secondary schools, healthcare, leisure activities, the voluntary sector and special needs measures.